umyelab/LabGym/README.md

 LabGym has a graphical user interface (GUI) for users to use with **no need of writing code**.

-The **full manual** for using the GUI of LabGym: coming in two days.
+The **full manual** for using the GUI of LabGym: https://github.com/yujiahu415/LabGym/blob/master/The%20full%20manual%20of%20LabGym_v1.6.pdf.

 The GUI has 4 functional units: '**Generate Behavior Examples**', '**Train Categorizers**', '**Test Categorizers**', and '**Analyze Behaviors**':